rust84/kubesearch-mcp-server/README.md

 - **Search Helm Charts** - Find charts by name and see individual deployment examples from community members
 - **Chart Details** - Get detailed information about specific charts including popular configuration values with all variations sorted by repository quality
 - **Chart Index** - Explore available configuration paths in a chart to discover what can be configured
+- **Chart Statistics** - Get metrics about chart adoption, version distribution, and top repositories using the chart
 - **Image Search** - Find deployments using specific container images

 ## Data Source